The date(s) on which the conference was held.

-Conference dates in journal headers are traditionally stored in one of two forms: as a single date (“December 2001”), or as the first day and last day of the conference.
-Either form can be stored in this element as shown below:
+Authoring and Conversion Note: Conference dates in journal headers are traditionally stored in one of two forms: as a single date (“May 1906”), or as the first day and last day of the conference.
+Either form should be stored in this element.
+The dates that come initially from separate first and last elements should be combined; for example, the separate dates:

 <conf-date>August 4, 2002 - August 9, 2002</conf-date>